alsomeb/learn.spring-security/readme.md

 - Local Postgres DB and Adminer as the DB manager
 - User and Movie entities with a Many-to-Many relationship

+## Project Structure

+- Trying to follow best practices and organizing my code into different layers (DAOs, Repositories, Services, DTOs, etc)
+- Its alot for a small project but a good learning experience for design patterns

 ## Installation

 ### DB